 John R. Magnus

-Mr. Magnus has been an active trade practitioner for 29 years, serving as external counsel to domestic and foreign firms and industry coalitions in sectors such as steel, energy, forest products, chemicals, microelectronics, aerospace, textiles/apparel, footwear, tobacco, livestock, photographic materials, home appliances, insurance, beverage alcohol, telecommunications, motion pictures and cable television.
+Mr. Magnus has been an active trade practitioner for 33 years, serving as external counsel to domestic and foreign firms and industry coalitions in sectors such as steel, energy, forest products, chemicals, microelectronics, aerospace, textiles/apparel, footwear, tobacco, livestock, exercise equipment, home appliances, insurance, beverage alcohol, telecommunications and cable television.

-He advises and represents clients on multilateral negotiations and WTO disputes; on regional and bilateral trade initiatives; on U.S. trade legislation and Congressional oversight activities; on market access cases involving goods and services; on foreign governments' trade regimes and industrial policy measures; and on customs and compliance issues.
-He also advises foreign governments on their trade regimes and implementation of WTO rules.
+He advises and represents clients on multilateral negotiations and World Trade Organization (WTO) disputes; on regional and bilateral trade initiatives; on U.S. trade legislation and Congressional oversight activities; on market access initiatives; on foreign governments' trade regimes and industrial policy measures; and on customs and compliance issues.
+He also advises governments on their trade regimes and implementation of WTO rules.

 Mr. Magnus has litigated numerous antidumping, countervailing duty and other import-related cases before the U.S. Department of Commerce and U.S. International Trade Commission, as well as reviewing their courts and binational panels.
 He has also handled Section 301 market access cases before the Office of U.S. Trade Representative and helped to defend U.S. measures, and prosecute U.S. complaints, in numerous GATT/WTO dispute settlement proceedings.

-With a secondary niche in competition law and policy, Mr. Magnus advises clients on domestic and (especially) international antitrust policy and enforcement issues.
-He has worked extensively on foreign antitrust and state aid control regimes as well as efforts toward multilateral competition rules and cooperative enforcement.
+With a secondary niche in competition law and policy, Mr. Magnus has worked extensively on foreign antitrust and state aid control regimes as well as efforts toward multilateral competition rules and cooperative enforcement.

-Mr. Magnus is also on the "roster" of trade remedy experts established under Chapter 19 of the North American Free Trade Agreement, eligible for service on binational panels convened to review antidumping and countervailing duty determinations issued by Canada, Mexico and the United States, and has twice served as panelist.
+Mr. Magnus is also on the "roster" of trade remedy experts established under Chapter 19 of the North American Free Trade Agreement (now Chapter 10 of the US-Mexico-Canada Agreement), eligible for service on binational panels convened to review antidumping and countervailing duty determinations issued by Canada, Mexico and the United States, and has served three times as a panelist.

 He holds a JD from the University of Chicago Law School (1990) and an AB, International Relations from Stanford University (1986).